TWICKENHAM ROWING CLUB BYLAWS

 -

-Member Access During Private Hire: During a Private Hire (including set-up and clear-down times), members may be required to temporarily avoid using the specific area(s) of the Club which have been rented for a private event, unless formally invited by the Renter.
+Member Access During Private Hire: During a private hire (including set-up and clear-down times), members may be required to temporarily avoid using the specific area(s) of the Club which have been rented for a private event, unless formally invited by the Renter.

 2.2.
 Clubroom and Gym Rules